vuejs/eslint-plugin-vue/docs/rules/component-name-in-template-casing.md

+---
+pageClass: rule-details
+---
+# vue/component-name-in-template-casing
-# enforce specific casing for the component naming style in template (vue/component-name-in-template-casing)
+> enforce specific casing for the component naming style in template

 - :gear: This rule is included in `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.